audioeng/cordova-plugin-emm-app-config/README.md

 [AppConfig Community](http://appconfig.org/)

 ## [Contributing](CONTRIBUTING.md)
-This is an open source project maintained by Oracle Corp.
-Pull Requests are currently not being accepted.
+This is an open source project maintained by audioeng.
+Pull Requests are currently being accepted.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## [License](LICENSE.md)
+Based on work by Oracle, updated by Joshua Clark.

 Copyright (c) 2017 Oracle and/or its affiliates
 The Universal Permissive License (UPL), Version 1.0